MariuszFerdyn/azure-multiidp-app-proxy/README.md

   --name "${webAppName}-appservice" \
   --deployment-container-image-name "$containerImage"
 ```
-Web app listening on 8080.
+TODO: Web app listening on 8080 - config need to be fixed.

 # Set environment variables for the Web App - this is the destination address
 ```